Contents

 Irregular Comparisons

 Irregular comparisons occur when adjectives do not follow the usual pattern of adding -er or -est. Instead, they have unique forms that you need to memorize.
-Here are some common irregular adjectives:
+These irregularities are remnants of older forms of English and are some of the most frequently used adjectives.
+Here are the most common irregular adjectives:

 An interesting aspect is that some adjectives have two forms with slight differences in meaning.
 For example, far has two comparative forms: further and farther.
 Generally, further is used for abstract or figurative distances, while farther is more for physical distances.